RustFields/rustfields.github.io/implementation/implementation.md

 }
 ```
-The Rust compiler mangles symbol names differently than native code linkers expect.
-As such, any function that Rust exports to be used outside of Rust needs to be told not to be mangled by the compiler using `#[no_mangle]`.
-By default, any function written in Rust will use the Rust [ABI](https://doc.rust-lang.org/reference/abi.html) (which is also not stabilized).
-Instead, when building outwards facing FFI APIs we need to tell the compiler to use the system ABI using `extern "C"`.
+The Rust compiler mangles symbol names differently than what native code linkers expect.
+Therefore, any function that is exported from Rust to be used outside of Rust must be instructed not to be mangled by the compiler using `#[no_mangle]`.
+By default, functions written in Rust will use the Rust ABI, which is also not stabilized.
+However, when creating FFI APIs that are intended for external use, we need to instruct the compiler to use the system ABI by using extern "C".

-As expected, you cannot use generics in Rust if your code needs to be interoperable with the C language.
+It is important to note that you cannot use generics in Rust if your code needs to be interoperable with the C language.

 The following Rust code: